supabase/pg_graphql/docs/api.md

 !!! note

-    Avoid naming your columns `and`, `or` or `NOT`.
+    Avoid naming your columns `and`, `or` or `not`.
 If you do, the corresponding filter operator will not be available for use.

-The `and`, `or` and `NOT` operators also work with update and delete mutations.
+The `and`, `or` and `not` operators also work with update and delete mutations.

 #### Ordering